Undergraduate Research

 SPS Tutoring

-If you have any questions about the program or your eligibility to become a tutor, reach out to Aneesh Anandanatarajan at This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+If you wish to become an SPS tutor, contact SPS Tutoring Chair, Cortzen Zaniker at This email address is being protected from spambots.
+You need JavaScript enabled to view it. to see if you meet the qualitifications.

 The Slawsky Clinic has been helping students since the mid-1970s.
 The Physics Department and Milton and Zaka Slawsky established the clinic in 1975.
 Milton and Zaka were identical twin brothers with PhDs in physics.
 After they retired, they contacted the Physics Department looking for a way to volunteer their services.
 This resulted in the Mollie and Simon Slawsky Memorial Tutoring Clinic for Physics, named for their parents.